predic8/activemq-nagios-plugin/README.md

   since the last check.
 - This mode saves it's state in the file ``$HOME/.cache/activemq-nagios-plugin/dlq-cache.json``
+- When you want to use this check, it is recommended that you invoke the plugin rather often from Nagios (e.g. every minute or every 30 seconds) to have a better coverage of your ActiveMQ's state.
 - Note (this might lead to confusion): When the plugin yields a message for a specific queue (e.g. ``'No additional messages in ActiveMQ.DLQ.Test'=0``) the `=0` means that there are `0` additional messages since the last check,